AnaGonz2020/Pymaceuticals_DrugRegimen_Analysis/README.md

 # Module 5 Challenge
-In this Repository, you will find the completed Matplotlib Challenge
+In this Repository, you will find the completed Module 5 - Matplotlib Challenge

 # Instructions
 This assignment is broken down into the following tasks: